-Developing a delivery schedule
+Developing a delivery schedule for longer term Optional Delivery contracts

-The agency encourages Applicants to have regard to the following points when developing their delivery schedule:
+The agency encourages Applicants to have regard to the following points when developing their delivery schedule for Optional Delivery contracts:

-- Ensure that sufficient time is allocated before the first scheduled contract delivery for the ERF project to start and begin generating ACCUs. - Ensure that sufficient time is allowed before any scheduled delivery for the ERF project to be audited (if required) and the crediting application to be assessed. - " Note that up to three months is allowed for the agency to assess a complete crediting application and issue ACCUs. - The number of ACCUs that the project is likely to generate and how many scheduled contract deliveries (milestones) may be possible during the contract term.
+- Ensure that sufficient time is allocated before the first scheduled contract delivery for the ERF project to start and begin generating ACCUs. - Ensure that sufficient time is allowed before any scheduled delivery for the ERF project to be audited (if required) and the crediting application to be assessed. - " Note that up to 3 months is allowed for the agency to assess a complete crediting application and issue ACCUs. - The number of ACCUs that the project is likely to generate and how many scheduled contract deliveries (milestones) may be possible during the contract term.